East Carolina University College of Nursing

-The College of Nursing is a college located within East Carolina University.
+The College of Nursing is a college located within East Carolina University in Greenville, North Carolina, United States.
 It offers one undergraduate degree, nursing.
 The college offers a Masters of Science in Nursing with eight concentrations.
 The college also offers a PhD program.
 This program is to advance nursing practice and nursing education.

 On October 12, 2007, the University of North Carolina Board of Governors permitted the re-designation of the School of Nursing to the College of Nursing.